nicrodriguezval/vc/docs/md/docs/workshops/rendering/zBuffer.md

 Z' = Z - A/C  ------------(3)

+Hence, calculation of depth can be done by recording the plane equation of each polygon in the (normalized) viewing coordinate system and then using the incremental method to find the depth Z.

 This algorithm has the advantage that increases rendering speed for opaque objects, but transparent objects don't benefit since the distant objects are partially invisible and must be fully rendered.

 Z-buffering was first described in 1974 by Wolfgang Straßer in his PhD thesis on fast algorithms for rendering occluded objects.
 Later that year, Edwin Catmull invented the concept of Z-buffer.